Learn About LIHEAP in North Dakota

 When an elderly resident follows the process to apply for LIHEAP in ND, she or he may also qualify for help with cooling costs if a medical professional confirms specific medical conditions.
 The qualifying medical conditions can make living in a warm residence extremely uncomfortable or dangerous for these residents.
 The program may also assist the senior resident in buying cooling devices for his or her home, if these additional eligibility criteria are met.
 The financial assistance for these cooling devices is provided if the summer months are unusually warm and the beneficiary has proven he or she suffers from a medical condition that makes exposure to heat dangerous or unhealthy.

-What are the North Dakota LIHEAP eligibility guidelines?
+What are the North Dakota LIHEAP requirements?

 Since the program is focused on providing utility bill assistance for low income families in North Dakota, one of the most important eligibility qualifications is the income an applicant earns.
 The program asks for extensive income information when a household applies for benefits, including the earned income of all members and recurring household expenses.